GriffinKramer/Regulatory-Rewiring/README.md

 4.Rewiring Speed

 Rha vs No Rha barplot (Figure 2a).
 Withn strain σ⁵⁴-target expression as a function of rhamnose induction Wilcoxon.

+6.Mutation to Regulatory Prediction

+FGSEA and STRING expanded FGSEA (Figure 3a)